 Analytic Rendering is image generation performed primarily to gain and communicate insights into complex data sets.
 Scientific visualization is the primary application domain using Analytic Rendering today, followed by the emerging data analytics space.

 Recent advances in rendering technology, especially the introduction of real-time ray tracing, has great promise to significantly impact data visualization by providing physically accurate imagery and visual cues for an intuitive understanding of complex data.
 However, using these graphical techniques can come at the cost of increased application development cost and complexity.
-Graphics APIs such as Vulkan, and its upcoming ray tracing extension, provide powerful rendering hardware abstractions, but may be too low-level, development-heavy and time consuming for many visualization applications to utilize effectively.
+Graphics APIs such as Vulkan, and its ray tracing extension, provide powerful rendering hardware abstractions, but may be too low-level, development-heavy and time consuming for many visualization applications to utilize effectively.

 Consequently, several hardware vendors have developed higher-level rendering APIs, such as Intel’s OSPRay and NVIDIA’s VisRTX, but this leads to ecosystem fragmentation as visualization applications need to be ported to multiple, incompatible platforms.